Request a Free Consultation

 How Much Does A Lawyer Charge For A Wrongful Death Case?

 At Rosenbaum Injury Law, we work on what’s called a “contingency-fee” basis.
 So you don’t need to pay a dime out of your pocket to pay our law firm, and we only get paid when you get paid.
-At the end of the day, if we don’t end up winning your case or obtaining substantial compensation on your behalf, you don’t pay.
+At the end of the day, if we don’t end up winning your case or obtaining substantial compensation on your behalf, you or your loved one don’t pay.

 How Do I Know If I Have A Case?